The College of New Jersey, New Jersey Weather

 - When does it freeze in The College of New Jersey?

-- The College of New Jersey's last spring frost typically falls around mid-April, and the first fall frost arrives around mid-November.
+- The College of New Jersey's last spring frost lands near mid-April, and in The College of New Jersey the first fall frost follows around mid-November.

 - What is the rainy season in The College of New Jersey?

-- July is the wettest month with about 4.8 inches of rain on average; the city receives roughly 47 inches annually.
+- August is the wettest month in The College of New Jersey, about 4.2 inches on average; the year totals roughly 44 inches.

 - What is the warmest month in The College of New Jersey?